 the United Mexican States entered into force in 2001.

-The Free trade agreement Mexico - EFTA (European Free Trade Association) covers: International trade in industrial products as well as fish and
+The Free Trade Agreement Mexico - European Free Trade Association covers: International trade in industrial products as well as fish and

 marine products.
 In addition, bilateral agricultural agreements between the individual EFTA countries

 (Iceland, Liechtenstein, Norway and Switzerland) and Mexico have been finished which form part of the instruments creating the free trade area.